Faithful universal graphs for minor-closed classes: Exponential lower bounds for faithful universal graphs

 \begin{theorem} Let $U$ and $U'$ be two graphs with maximum degree $d$.
 If $U$ contains all $n$-vertex graphs from $\mathcal{F}_\Delta$ as induced subgraphs and $U'$ contains all $n$-vertex graphs from $\mathcal{F}_\Delta$ as subgraphs, then

 In particular, if $d=n^{o(1)}$, then $|V(U)|\ge n^{(\Delta/2-1-o(1)) n}$ and $|V(U')|\ge n^{(\Delta/2-1-o(1)) n}$. \end{theorem}

 \begin{proof} Let $\mathcal{G}_\Delta$ be the family of all (unlabelled) $\Delta$-regular connected graphs on $n$ vertices, and let $g_\Delta(n)$ denote the cardinality of this family (i.e., number of non-isomorphic $\Delta$-regular connected graphs on $n$ vertices).
 It is known that $\log g_\Delta(n)=(\Delta/2-1)n\log n-O_\Delta(n)$ \cite{Bol80,Bol82}, where the implicit multiplicative constant in the second term on the right-hand side only depends on $\Delta$.
-As each graph from $\mathcal{G}_\Delta$ appears as an induced subgraph in $U$, there is a vertex $v^*\in V(U)$ which is contained in the induced copies of at least a fraction $1/|V(U)|$ of these graphs in $V(U)$.
+As each graph from $\mathcal{G}_\Delta$ appears as an induced subgraph in $U$, there is a vertex $v^*\in V(U)$ which is contained in the induced copies of at least a $1/|V(U)|$ fraction of these graphs in $V(U)$.

 We claim that there are at most $(4d)^n$ subsets $S\subseteq V(U)$ of size $n$ containing $v^*$ and inducing a connected subgraph of $V(U)$.
-Indeed, to describe any such a subset $S$ we can consider an arbitrary (but fixed) ordering of the neighbours of each vertex $u$ in $U$ as $u[1],u[2],\ldots,u[d_U(u)]$.
-We then choose any spanning tree $T$ of $U[S]$ and root it in $v^*$, and label each edge $xy$ of $T$, where $x$ is the parent of $y$, with the integer $i\in \{1,\ldots,d\}$ such that $y=x[i]$.
+Indeed, to describe any such subset $S$ we can consider an arbitrary (but fixed) ordering of the neighbours of each vertex $u$ in $U$ as $u[1],u[2],\ldots,u[d_U(u)]$.
+We then choose any spanning tree $T$ of $U[S]$ and root it at $v^*$, and label each edge $xy$ of $T$, where $x$ is the parent of $y$, with the integer $i\in \{1,\ldots,d\}$ such that $y=x[i]$.
 Note that the description of $T$ as an unlabelled rooted tree together with the edge-labelling is enough to inductively reconstruct the set $S$, starting from the root $v^*$.
+This can be done inductively as follows: the labels of the edges incident to the root of $T$ allow us to recover the neighbours of $v^*$ included in $S$ in the graph $U$.
+For each child $t$ of the root of $T$, we then consider the subtree of $T$ rooted at $t$ and by induction we can recover the remainder of the vertices of $S$.
+This is illustrated in Figure \ref{fig:reconstruction}.

 Unlabelled \emph{ordered} rooted trees are counted by Catalan numbers (see for instance \cite{Stan15}), so there are at most $\tfrac1{2n-1}{\binom{2n-1}{n-1}}\le 4^n$ unlabelled rooted trees on $n$ vertices.
-As there are at most $d^n$ possible edge-labellings for each tree, there are at most $4^n\cdot d^n=(4d)^n$ subsets $S\subseteq V(U)$ containing $v^*$ and inducing a connected subgraph of $V(U)$.
+As there are at most $d^n$ possible edge-labellings for each tree, there are at most $4^n\cdot d^n=(4d)^n$ subsets $S\subseteq V(U)$ of size $n$ containing $v^*$ and inducing a connected subgraph of $V(U)$.

 It follows that $(4d)^n\ge g_\Delta(n)/|V(U)|$, and thus as desired.